More than half of states may be undercounting coronavirus cases by not following CDC guidelines - Local News 8

 Theaters will also need to reconfigure seats to ensure physical distancing between moviegoers, who must wear face coverings when not eating or drinking to mitigate virus spread, the guidance says.

-As many of the hardest hit states begin to recover from the pandemic, cases rise elsewhere.
+As many of the hardest hit states begin to recover from the pandemic, cases have risen elsewhere.

 Vermont, where new cases are increasing, had an outbreak reported Friday with at least 62 people infected near Winooski, Vermont Health Commissioner Dr. Mark Levine said.
 Dozens of children were among those infected, and more than 1,000 people in the state went to get tested following the outbreak, Levine said.